-Moz has finally decided to answer all the criticisms against its popular site metrics in the form of an improved and updated iteration of Domain Authority – the DA 2.0.
+Moz has finally decided to answer all the criticisms against its popular site metrics in the form of an improved and implemented a Domain Authority Update– the DA 2.0.

 Moz is trying to achieve this by integrating its two important features- Spam Score and Moz Link Explorer to a Machine Learning-based Domain Authority Model.